wjgilmore/dreamfactory-book/docs/chapter06.md

 The scripting engine can also be used to create standalone APIs.
 This is particularly useful when no native nor third-party API exists to interact with a data source.
 For instance you might want to create an API capable of converting CSV files into a JSON stream, or you might wish to use a Python package to create a machine learning-oriented API.
 Such tasks can be accomplished with the scripting engine.

 In this chapter you'll learn how to both extend existing APIs and create standalone APIs using the scripting engine.
-But first let's review DreamFactory's scripting engine support.
+Finally, the chapter concludes with a section explaining how to configure DreamFactory's API request scheduler.
+First though let's review DreamFactory's scripting engine support.

 ## Supported Scripting Engines